Skip to main content

 Rule 4906-4-07 | Compliance with air, water, solid waste, and aviation regulations.

-(1) The applicant shall submit information regarding preconstruction air quality and permits.
+(1) Information regarding preconstruction air quality and permits, including:

-(a) Provide available information concerning the ambient air quality of the proposed project area and any proposed alternative project area(s).
+(a) Available information concerning the ambient air quality of the proposed project area and any proposed alternative project area(s).

-(b) Describe the air pollution control equipment for the proposed facility.
-Stack gas parameters including temperature and all air pollutants regulated by the federal or state environmental protection agency shall be described for each proposed fuel.
-These parameters shall be included for each electric power generation unit proposed for the facility.
+(b) A description of the air pollution control equipment for the proposed facility.
+Stack gas parameters including temperature and all air pollutants regulated by the federal or state environmental protection agency as described for each proposed fuel.
+These parameters apply to each electric power generation unit proposed for the facility.
 Include tabulations of expected efficiency, power consumption, and operating costs for supplies and maintenance.
 Describe the reliability of the equipment and the reduction in efficiency for partial failure.

-(c) Describe applicable federal and/or Ohio new source performance standards (NSPS), applicable air quality limitations, applicable national ambient air quality standards (NAAQS), and applicable prevention of significant deterioration (PSD) increments.
+(c) A description of applicable federal and/or Ohio new source performance standards (NSPS), applicable air quality limitations, applicable national ambient air quality standards (NAAQS), and applicable prevention of significant deterioration (PSD) increments.

-(d) Provide a list of all required permits to install and operate air pollution sources.
-If any such permit(s) have been issued more than thirty days prior to the submittal of the certificate application, the applicant shall provide a list of all special conditions or concerns attached to the permit(s).
+(d) A list of all required permits to install and operate air pollution sources.
+If any such permit(s) have been issued more than thirty days prior to the submittal of the certificate application, a list of all special conditions or concerns attached to the permit(s).

 (i) The location and elevation (ground and sea level) of Ohio environmental protection agency primary and secondary air monitoring stations or mobile vans which supplied data used by the applicant in assessing air pollution potential.